rust-lang/foundation-faq-2020/README.md

 email to <foundation@rust-lang.org>.

-Please note that if an issue is labelled [`answered`] the team will not return to it, so if you have a follow up quesiton, please post it as a new issue.
+Please note that if an issue is labelled [`answered`] the team will not return to it, so if you have a follow up question, please post it as a new issue.

 ## FAQ